Kakifrucht/HalfminerSystem/README.md

 All changes on this branch will also be pushed to the main branch at some point.

-Halfminer Teamspeak Bot can be found [here](https://github.com/Kakifrucht/HalfminerBot).
+Halfminer TeamSpeak Bot can be found [here](https://github.com/Kakifrucht/HalfminerBot).

 ## Current Modules
 - **HalfminerSystem** - Base plugin API containing shared functionality and a centralized storage system.